ULJ-Yale/qunex/README.md

 * 0.49.7  [library niutilities] Fixed and expanded functionality for PBS scheduler
 * 0.49.6  [library] Added reporting of HCPpipelines version
 * 0.49.5  [niutilities library] Updated parameters
-* 0.49.4  [Qu|Nex] Removal of hcp and qunexaccept subrepositories
+* 0.49.4  [QuNex] Removal of hcp and qunexaccept subrepositories
 * 0.49.3  [niutilities] Separate parameters for use of TOPUP in fMRIVolume, more robust handling of SE files in fMRIVolume
 * 0.49.2  [niutilities] A fix to linkOrCopy function, expanded documentation
 * 0.49.1  [niutilities] Additional changes to niutilities to match parameter names with HCPpipelines
-* 0.49.0  [connector library niutilities] Initial changes to switch from Qu|Nex HCP clone to use of updated HCPpipelines
+* 0.49.0  [connector library niutilities] Initial changes to switch from QuNex HCP clone to use of updated HCPpipelines
 * 0.48.46 [connector] Fixed ls search for parcellated timeseries in ComputeFunctionalConnecivity
 * 0.48.45 [niutilities] Fixed handling of files that go missing during BIDSImport
 * 0.48.44 [connector] Fixed XNAT acceptance test bug for processInbox